23 Jun 2022

 Journalists wishing to speak to the press office outside of office hours can find out how to contact the team on the website.

-CQC is listening to what people are saying about services to help detect any changes in care.
+CQC uses feedback from people using services, their loved ones, and staff to help detect any changes in care.
+CQC also uses this information to help it decide when and where to inspect.
 If there is evidence people are at immediate risk of harm, CQC can and will take action to ensure that people are being kept safe.

 CQC encourages people to give feedback about their care to via the details below.